vesalbargi/verilog-single-cycle-cpu/README.md

 ## Testing

-- Testbenches are provided for each pipeline stage.
+- Testbenches are provided for each module.
 - Ensure all testbenches pass before running the full CPU simulation.

 ## License